Skip to content

 A resource hub for all audiences

-The creators envision HIV and the Journey Toward Zero as a tool for sparking conversation while educating, invigorating, and uniting audiences around the country.
-We expected viewers to have a wide range of education and experience surrounding the epidemic and wanted the site to serve as an accessible resource for all.
+The creators envisioned HIV and the Journey Toward Zero as a tool for sparking conversation while educating, invigorating and uniting audiences from all walks of life.
+We expected viewers to have a wide range of education and experience surrounding the epidemic, and wanted the site to both serve as an accessible resource for all and evolve with each new film.

 SOCIAL MEDIA